codebymike/laravel-lw-shoppinglist/README.md

 -   Don't want to over-engineer, focus on simplicity and code cleanliness.
 -   Few options for technologies.
 Decided upon Laravel for backend (M+C), and Livewire for frontend (V).
 Primarily due to experience and knowledge that Laravel would deliver what was required easily.
 Less experienced with Livewire, but after reading documentation and its close-integration with Laravel, felt like a natural fit and an excuse to learn something a little newer.
 -   Considered options, decided upon using SQLite for DB.
 Light-weight, simple, scalable.
 Perfect for a project of this size.
+-   Following the Zero one infinity (ZOI) rule, and making some assumptions, a user is going to want more than one list at once.
+So I'm going start with the ability to model 'user -> many lists -> many items'.
 -   In the interest of being data-driven, designed the core data-models first:

 #### Data Models